-I mentioned the logo as an important part of your visual consistency, but its just generally very important to have it show up on your business card.
+I mentioned the logo as an important part of your visual consistency, but it’s just generally very important to have it appear on your business card.

 Your logo is the face of your physical fitness business, even if you are the brains behind the operation.

 Personal trainers’ logos, in my experience, tend to be relatively boring; I guess Fitness isn’t a very creative industry, but this is where your opportunity lies.

 Get a professionally designed logo that resonates with what you do and who you are.

 Make it stand out and make it present.